cristiroma/drupal-solr/README.md

-**This project has been deprecated in favor o https://github.com/cristiroma/local-development-stack**
+**This project has been deprecated in favor of https://github.com/cristiroma/local-development-stack**

 # Apache Solr customized for Drupal site